Beyond Text: Podcasts and Vidcasts

-Here’s my opening remarks from the Podcasting and Videocasting Session at the New Commusications Fourm in Palo Alto:
+Here’s my opening remarks from a session on podcasting at the New Communications Forum in Palo Alto:

-My name is Eric Schwartzman, I am the founder and president of iPressroom, a hosted web-based application for online PR and interactive marketing campaigns, and I have the pleasure of moderating this session Beyond Text: Podcasts and Video Blogging
+My name is Eric Schwartzman, I am the founder and president of iPressroom, a hosted web-based application for digital PR campaigns, and I have the pleasure of moderating this session Beyond Text: Podcasts and Video Blogging.

 The introduction of radio transformed a global audience of readers into a global audience of listeners.
 Next, television became the dominant media channel because its easier to watch, then it is to listen, and easier to listen then it is to read.
 Today, audiovisual communications are known to elicit increased retention and cognition among adult viewers and ADD among children under the age of 2.